-"Tribe" means, and "Tribal" shall refer to, the Eastern Band of Cherokee Indians.
+"Tribe" means, and "Tribal" shall refer to, the Confederated Salish and Kootenai Tribes of the Flathead Reservation.

-CHAPTER I

-PURPOSE, PUBLIC POLICY, APPLICABILITY AND AUTHORIZATIONS
+CHAPTER I PURPOSE, PUBLIC POLICY, APPLICABILITY AND AUTHORIZATIONS

-- Section 1.01 Short Title.
-This Ordinance shall be known and may be cited as the "Eastern Cherokee Gaming Ordinance." - Section 1.02 Purpose.
-The Tribal Council of the Eastern Band of Cherokee Indians enacts this Ordinance in order to regulate all forms of Gaming on the Tribe's Reservation. - Section 1.03 Public Policy. - (a) All Gaming which is conducted within the Tribe's Reservation and which is otherwise authorized by law shall be regulated and licensed pursuant to the provisions of this Ordinance. - (b) The Tribal Council hereby finds, and declares it to be the public policy of the Tribe, that: - (1) Regulation of licensed Gaming is important in order that licensed Gaming is conducted honestly and that Gaming is free from criminal and corruptive elements. - (2) Public confidence and trust can only be maintained by strict regulation of all Persons, locations, practices, associations and activities related to the operation of licensed Gaming Establishments and the manufacture or distribution of Gaming Devices. - (3) All Management Entities or Controlling Shareholders, Primary Management Officials, Key Employees, Gaming Establishments and Suppliers of Gaming Goods and Services must therefore be licensed and controlled to protect the public health, safety, morals, good order and general welfare of the Tribe. - Section 1.04 Class II Gaming Authorized.
-Class II Gaming is hereby authorized to be conducted on lands within the Tribe's Reservation; provided, however, that such Class II Gaming shall be conducted only in accordance with the provisions of this Ordinance, the Rules, and IGRA. - Section 1.05 Class III Gaming Authorized.
-Class III Gaming is hereby authorized on lands within the Tribe's Reservation; provided, however, that Class III
+Section 1.01 Short Title.
+This Ordinance shall be known and may be cited as the "Confederated Salish and Kootenai Gaming Ordinance."

+Section 1.02 Purpose.
+The Tribal Council of the Confederated Salish and Kootenai Tribes enacts this Ordinance in order to regulate all forms of Gaming on the Reservation.

+Section 1.03 Public Policy.

+(a) All Gaming which is conducted within the Tribe's Reservation and which is otherwise authorized by law shall be regulated and licensed pursuant to the provisions of this Ordinance.

+(b) The Tribal Council hereby finds, and declares it to be the public policy of the Tribe, that:

+(1) Regulation of licensed Gaming is important in order that licensed

+Gaming is conducted honestly and that Gaming is free from criminal and corruptive elements.

+- (2) Public confidence and trust can only be maintained by strict regulation of all Persons, locations, practices, associations and activities related to the operation of licensed Gaming Establishments and the manufacture or distribution of Gaming Devices. - (3) All Management Entities or Controlling Shareholders, Primary Management Officials, Key Employees, Gaming Establishments and Suppliers of Gaming Goods and Services must therefore be licensed and controlled to protect the public health, safety, morals, good order and general welfare of the Tribe.

+Section 1.04 Class I Gaming Authorized.
+Class I Gaming is hereby authorized to be conducted on lands within the Reservation; provided, however, that such Class I Gaming shall be conducted only in accordance with the provisions of this Ordinance.

+Section 1.05 Class II Gaming Authorized.
+Class II Gaming is hereby authorized to be conducted on lands within the Reservation; provided, however, that such Class II Gaming shall be conducted only in accordance with the provisions of this Ordinance, the Rules, and IGRA.

-Gaming shall be conducted only in accordance with the provisions of this Ordinance, the Rules, and IGRA.
+Section 1.06 Class III Gaming Authorized.
+Class III Gaming is hereby authorized on lands within the Reservation; provided, however, that Class III Gaming shall be conducted only in accordance with the provisions of this Ordinance, the Compact, the Rules, and the IGRA.

-- Section 1.06 Location of Gaming.
-The Commission shall ensure that (i) such Gaming as it authorizes and licenses pursuant to this Ordinance is conducted on lands within the Tribe's Reservation, and (ii) such gaming is not otherwise specifically prohibited by Federal law. - Section 1.07 Ownership of Gaming.
-The Tribe shall have the sole proprietary interest in any Gaming Operation authorized by this Ordinance.
-The Tribe shall receive, at a minimum, not less than seventy (70) percent of the Net Revenues from any Gaming Operation.
+Section 1.07 Location of Gaming.
+The Commission shall ensure that (i) such Gaming as it authorizes and licenses pursuant to this Ordinance is conducted on lands within the Reservation, and (ii) such gaming is not otherwise specifically prohibited by Federal law.

+Section 1.08 Tribal Share of Revenue.
+The Tribe shall receive, at a minimum, not less than sixty (60) percent of the Net Revenues from any Gaming Operation.